In Defence of (Real) History

 and Grand Master of the Constantinian Order?

-This article is published independently and does not necessarily reflect the views of the Royal House of Bourbon of the Two Sicilies or the Grand Master of its orders of chivalry.
+This article is published independently and reflects only the views of its author.
 As it is not the intention of the author of this concise essay to convince anybody of the legitimacy of the Constantinian Order based in Italy, no rebuttals will be issued.
 Rather, the author wishes to explain something of the situation and set forth a few of the reasons why Carlo di Borbone delle Due Sicilie, Duke of Castro (son of the late Ferdinando), enjoys wide support in the land his ancestors ruled.

 Don't expect excessively dry reading, but do expect the arcane.
 This topic, both eclectic and esoteric, actively interests only a few thousand people, even if its implications are somewhat wider.
 Nothing presented here will influence your life very much --unless, of course, you are obsessed with the question.
 This essay is intended for those who have already read other information on the "dispute" involving Headship of the Royal House of the Two Sicilies and the related question of Grand Magistry of the Constantinian Order of Saint George.